wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+   o  pollute the cache of intermediate resolvers, by filling it with
+      results that will rarely (if ever) be used.

+   o  reverse engineer the algorithms (or data) used by the
+      Authoritative Nameserver to calculate the optimized answer.

+   o  mount a denial-of-service attack against an Intermediate
-      than it would normally do, due to how caching is handled for queries containing the edns-client-subnet option.
+      Nameserver, by forcing it to perform many more recursive queries than it would normally do, due to how caching is handled for queries containing the edns-client-subnet option.